Blepharoplasty – Eyelid Surgery

 resurfacing or a skin pinch technique can be done alone.

-a significant amount of removal, then an incision is created immediately beneath the
+a significant amount of removal.
+In this case, an incision is created immediately beneath the

 lash line and along a line in a crow’s foot.
 Through this incision the skin and muscle is